aws-samples/aws-serverless-workshops/Auth/3_IAMAuthorization/README.md

 ### 1. Setup S3 bucket for use with AWS Amplify

 You will need for your S3 bucket to be properly associated with Amplify for seamless upload and data of data.
-To save time, the CloudFormation template that created the serverless backend for this workshop also created an S3 bucket for this purpose with the cross-origin resource sharing (CORS) settings already set.
+To save time, the Serverless Backend CloudFormation template that created the serverless backend for this workshop also created an S3 bucket for this purpose with the cross-origin resource sharing (CORS) settings already set.
 You just need to associate this bucket with your application's code.

 #### High-Level Instructions

 Browse to your CloudFormation stack created in the earlier modules and find the name of the S3 bucket under Outputs.
-Once you have the name, open your amplify-config.js file again and update the storage section with the bucket name and region.
+Once you have the name, open your *amplify-config.js* file again and update the storage section with the bucket's name and region.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

 1. Go the AWS Management Console, click **Services** then select **CloudFormation** under Management Tools.

-1. In the CloudFormation console, click on your Wild Rydes stack name, such as `WildRydesAPI`.
+1. In the CloudFormation console, click on your Wild Rydes stack name, such as **WildRydesBackend**.

 1. Click on the **Outputs** tab.

 1. Copy your bucket name to your clipboard.
-It is the name shown under `Value` for the key called `WildRydesProfilePicturesBucket`.
+It is the name shown under `Value` for the key called *WildRydesProfilePicturesBucket*.

-1. Next, return to your Cloud9 IDE and open the file `/website/src/amplify-config.js`.
+1. Next, return to your Cloud9 IDE and open the file */website/src/amplify-config.js*.

 1. Fill in values for both the bucket name, which you just copied, as well as the region where you created the bucket.

-1. Your final structure for the storage configuration of `amplify-config.js` should look like the following.
+1. Your final structure for the storage configuration of *amplify-config.js* should look like the following.

 	```
 	    Storage: {